 Reducing Excess Nitrogen, Phosphorous and Sediment

-Implement and maintain practices and controls that will reduce excess nitrogen, phosphorus and sediment to support living resources and protect human health by achieving water quality standards.
+Implement and maintain practices and controls that will reduce excess nitrogen, phosphorus and sediment to support living resources and protect human health and viable, productive agriculture by achieving water quality standards.

 Through 2030, continue to implement and maintain practices and controls to reduce excess nitrogen, phosphorus and sediment to achieve the interim water quality targets as determined by the Principals’ Staff Committee.
 Partners may meet this target by implementing their Phase III Watershed Implementation Plans, two-year milestone commitments or other innovative strategies.